Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Methodology

 \subsection{Sample selection: evaluating scatter in SFMS}

 One goal of this study is to demonstrate to what extent the $z=0$ SFMS scatter can be accounted for by the temporal fluctuation in SFR within individual star-forming galaxies according to the TNG100 simulation.
-To first form our SFMS sample, we take all star-forming central galaxies with stellar mass $M_* \geqslant 10^{9.5}\,\mathrm{M_\odot}$ at $z=0$ from the simulation, explicitly avoiding all satellites whose SFH may be affected by their host group or cluster environment (\citealt{YingjiePeng2010, Bahe_and_McCarthy2015}).
-Here `star-forming' (SF) is defined as the logarithmic specific ${\rm SFR}$ $\log\, [{\rm sSFR}/{{\rm Gyr}^{-1}}] \geqslant -1.5$, which is approximately 0.5 dex below the mean ${\rm sSFR}$ of galaxies with $M_* < 3\times10^{10}\,\mathrm{M_\odot}$ at $z=0$ (for more details, see \citealt{ShengdongLu_2021a, ShengdongLu_2021b}).
-Under this definition, our SFMS sample contains 5051 galaxies.
+To first form our SFMS sample, we take all star-forming central galaxies with stellar mass $M_\ast \geqslant 5\times10^{9}\,\mathrm{M_\odot}$ at $z=0$ from the simulation, explicitly avoiding all satellites whose SFH may be affected by their host group or cluster environment (\citealt{YingjiePeng2010, Bahe_and_McCarthy2015}).
+Here `star-forming or SF' is defined as the logarithmic specific ${\rm SFR}$ $\log\, [{\rm sSFR}/{{\rm Gyr}^{-1}}] \geqslant -1.5$, which is approximately 0.5 dex below the mean ${\rm sSFR}$ of galaxies with $M_\ast < 3\times10^{10}\,\mathrm{M_\odot}$ at $z=0$ (e.g., \citealt{Genel2018, Donnari2019, ShengdongLu_2021a, ShengdongLu_2021b}).
+Under this definition, our SFMS sample contains 3644 galaxies.